“[Meet Me In St. Louis], directed by Vincente Minnelli, quickly established itself as MGM’s most popular film.” – Cliff

 April 4, 1944: Filming on Meet Me In St. Louis continued with scenes shot on the ‘Interior Living Room, Stairs, and Hall” sets.
 Time called: 10:00 a.m.; Judy was ready at 10:36 a.m.; dismissed: 5:40 p.m.
 Judy also posed for some publicity photos for the film.

 April 4, 1945: Filming on The Harvey Girls continued with scenes shot on the “Exterior Sandrock Street” on MGM’s Backlot #3.
 Time called: 7:30 p.m.; dismissed: 2:30 a.m. (on the 5th).
 This was a nighttime shoot which no doubt included part of ultimately deleted “March of the Doagies.”

 April 4, 1961: Judy had already completed her scenes for Judgment at Nuremberg when this and other photos began to appear in the papers.
 The caption makes note of her weight saying she’s “much more plump but just as pretty as she was at the height of her career 10 years ago.”
 Judy was again riding high, touring with her new one-woman show which reached its apex on April 23rd at Carnegie Hall.

-April 4, 2004: Judy’s daughter, Liza Minnelli, along with Judy’s Meet Me In St. Louis co-star June Lockhart, were on hand to help Warner Home Video celebrate the premiere DVD release of “Louis” (on April 6, 2004).
+April 4, 2004: Judy’s daughter, Liza Minnelli, along with Judy’s Meet Me In St. Louis co-star June Lockhart, were on hand to help Warner Home Video celebrate the premiere DVD release of the film, in stores on April 6, 2004.
 The special two-disc set featured a brand new “ultra-resolution process” restoration of the film.
 It was the third film to receive the new proprietary restoration process by Warner Home Video.

 April 4, 2004: This trio of articles appeared in the “St. Louis Post Dispatch,” touting the new deluxe DVD set featuring the newly restored and remastered (via the “Ultra-Resolution Process) version of Meet Me In St. Louis.